blade2005/example-runway/README.md

 1. navigate in your terminal to the directory of the repo.
 1. `pipenv sync`
     1. [Pipenv](https://pipenv.pypa.io/en/latest/)
+1. Alternatively: Install via npm
+1. Alternatively: Binary download

 #### Terraform (via TFEnv)
+TFEnv is a Terraform version manager allowing you to install and select different version of Terraform and is supported within runway.

+Windows doesn't have a neat install method for TFEnv I'd recommend using docker to use runway/tfenv on Windows.

 ##### MacOS
 1. `brew install tfenv`
 ##### Linux